16-year-old GH footballer allegedly assaulted by coach, mother shares ordeal

 Don't miss out!
 Get your daily dose of sports news straight to your phone.
 Join YEN's Sports News channel on WhatsApp now!

-A young football from Kumasi is currently battling for his life at the Komfo Anokye Teaching Hospital after he was allegedly repeatedly sodomised by his coach.
+A young footballer from Kumasi is currently battling for his life at the Komfo Anokye Teaching Hospital after he was allegedly repeatedly assaulted by his coach.

 The footballer, only 16-year-old, referred to as Ransford was a victim of sexual assault after his coach, known as Ibrahim Anyass, performed the act on him.